azure-devops/ci/smoke/test-runner/README.md

        --targetDir                  The directory to store all the generated resources --artifactDir                The directory to store the build artifacts

-       --testDataRepo               Repository URL for the test data, default "https://github.com/azure-devops/ci.git" --testDataBranch             Branch of the test data, default "master" --testDataRoot               Root directory for all the test data, default "smoke/test-data"

        --skipExt                    List of file extensions that should not be processed for the $$option$$ replacement, default md, jar, pl, pm.